elecfreaks/learn-en/microbitKit/Nezha_Inventor_s_kit_for_microbit/Nezha_Inventor_s_kit_for_microbit_case_45.md

-# The Grasping Car V2
+# Case 45：The Grasping Car V2

 ## Introduction
 In the previous case we built a grabbing car which can grasp objects very well, but it is not able to turn.
 We use [Nezha Inventor's Kit](https://www.elecfreaks.com/nezha-inventor-s-kit-for-micro-bit-without-micro-bit-board.html) to build a car that can both turn and grab objects here, the obvious feature in this case is that only one servo is applied to realize both the functions of lifting, lowering and grasping objects by the mechanical claw.